usnistgov/FIPS201/_Appendix/oid.md

 If used, the PIV NACI indicator extension indicates to the issuer whether the subject's background investigation was incomplete at the time of credential issuance.
-The PIV NACI indicator extension is always non-critical, and SHALL appear in all PIV Authentication certificates and Card Authentication certificates.
+The PIV NACI indicator extension is always non-critical.
 The value of this extension is asserted as
 follows:

 - TRUE if, at the time of credential issuance, (1) the FBI National Criminal History Fingerprint Check